What is community benefit?

 How do we know what the community needs?

-Every three years, Dayton Children’s conducts its Regional Pediatric Health Assessment to identify child health concerns in the community.
+Every three years, Dayton Children’s conducts its community health needs assessment to identify child health concerns in the community.
 The pediatric experts at Dayton Children’s use these findings to target resources toward the most pressing child health issues such as obesity, dental health and asthma.
-Our last assessment was completed in 2008.

 Why is a community benefit report needed?